Concept musical: Origins

-First concept musical
+Predecessors

-There are two major contenders for the title of first concept musical, although the term itself had yet to be invented: Allegro (1947) by Rodgers and Hammerstein, and Love Life (1948) by Weill and Lerner.
+Conventions of the post-World War II musical were probed in Allegro (1947) by Rodgers and Hammerstein, as well as Love Life (1948) by Weill and Alan Jay Lerner.

 Allegro, which concerns a son following in his father's footsteps, represents a "musical experiment" conducted by Rodgers and Hammerstein.
 Defying "virtually all musical theatre conventions" of the time, its Greek chorus frequently interrupts the narrative, and the show focuses on a larger theme of personal struggle in the face of success.
-Minimalist in its staging, patterns of light were used to represent both spaces and emotions.
-However, many critics disagree as to Allegros status as a concept musical, stating that the linear nature of the plot continues regardless of the choral interludes.
+Minimalist in its staging, patterns of light were used to represent both spaces and emotions, while each character was given a single solo, with no character standing out.
+Though Allegro maintains a linear nature and the plot continues regardless of the choral interludes, the particular story is arguably ceded to the concept that success corrupts.
 The show was a critical failure, which many theatre historians blame on the inexperience of director-choreographer Agnes de Mille.
 Disheartened, Rodgers and Hammerstein returned to a more traditional format.
-Whether or not it was indeed a concept musical or merely a predecessor of things to come, Allegro "opened the door to a splendid new way of writing for musical theatre."
-Allegro also provides a connection between the concept musical and Stephen Sondheim, who was mentored by Hammerstein and worked as a production assistant on Allegro.
+Yet Allegro "opened the door to a splendid new way of writing for musical theatre."
+The show planted an early seed of the concept musical with Stephen Sondheim, who was mentored by Hammerstein and worked as a production assistant on Allegro.

 Love Life, the story of a marriage lasting over a century, "disregarded the traditional use of time, interrupted its action with jolting vaudeville numbers that commented on the story, and... tried to illustrate sociological ideas by paralleling them to a long-term personal relationship."
 Freed from his usual partnership with Loewe, Lerner's growing experimentation with the genre is represented in Love Life.
-Like Allegro, Love Lifes narrative is not explicitly linear, exploring the theme of marriage through a variety of lenses.
-Sondheim has stated that Love Life was "a useful influence on my own work, but it failed because it started out with an idea rather than a character."
+Like Allegro, the narrative is not explicitly linear, exploring the theme of marriage through a variety of lenses.
+Sondheim has stated that Love Life was a "useful influence" on his own work, "but it failed because it started out with an idea rather than a character."

 Development

+The concept musical blooms from the growing concern for the cohesiveness of a particular production: unlike composers "who simply found a good story and musicalized it, now it was considered appropriate (and artistically more satisfying) to have a vision of the whole show."
+Leonard Bernstein was a key figure in this movement, with his 1956 shows Candide and West Side Story representing a "radical experiment in book writing" dominated by theme and metaphor.
+The growing maturation of musical theatre allowed the genre to become "a vehicle for social commentary and experimentation in form," including fragmented storytelling approaches in The Fantasticks (1960) and Stop the World – I Want to Get Off (1961), with the concept musical emerging at the forefront of this movement.